The solar eclipse: God’s glory veiled and revealedWritten by Subby Szterszky

 Mercy over judgment

-Throughout history, eclipses have been interpreted as bad omens or spiritual portents of doom.
-Across many cultures, they’ve often been explained in terms of mythical beasts or demons devouring the sun.
+Throughout history, eclipses have been interpreted as bad omens or portents of doom.
+Across many cultures, they’ve been explained in terms of mythical beasts or demons devouring the sun.
 In fact, the modern term “eclipse” derives from an Ancient Greek word meaning to abandon, to forsake or to fail.
-The implication of the original term is evident: the sun, the source of light and life, has failed and forsaken the world.
+The subtext is evident: the sun, the source of light and life, has failed and forsaken the world.

 On several occasions, the authors of Scripture also speak of a phenomenon that resembles an eclipse.
 In poetic language, they describe the sun as being darkened and the moon as turning to blood.
 All of these passages are prophetic in nature and linked to the concept of divine judgment.
 But then, the Gospel writers record a similar celestial event that occurred in real history, during the Crucifixion: